anan44/it-starts-with-clojure/materials/5-requests-for-data/README.md

 2. Print out only the good posts that have score higher than 25.

-3. Print out the posts where only links were posted.
+3. Print out the average score of a post.

-4. Print out the average score of a post.
+4. Print out the number of posts per author.

-5. Print out the number of posts per author.
+5. Print out total score of each author.

-6. Print out total score of each author.
+6. Print out all links posted

 7. Software can be requested to perform all the requested operations based on arguments given to it.